In order to view this page properly, you need a browser that supports CSS Grid. Please try the latest versions of Chrome or Firefox.

 Visit the Nature Preserve

-The Cache Creek Nature Preserve is open to visitors every day except Saturday from 8 AM to 4 PM.
+The Cache Creek Nature Preserve is open to visitors for passive outdoor activities.
+Go birdwatching.
 Picnic near the old barn.
-Stroll along the boardwalk or hike the trails.
+Stroll along the wetlands boardwalk or hike the trails.
 Photograph wildlife and learn about ‘Detroit Riprap.’

 Blue Heron Cache Creek wetlands